Artem Terent'ev, film artist

 Lecturer in cinematography, directing and scriptwriting

-What has influenced me as a filmmaker is my childhood in the post-Soviet landscape, the fairy tales my grandfather used to tell me before bedtime, the enchantment of stories I once heard, the outskirts of cities and the melancholy of dusk.
+What has influenced me as a filmmaker is my childhood in the post-Soviet landscape – the fairy tales my grandfather told me before sleep, the spell of stories once heard, the city outskirts, and the melancholy of dusk.

-My method is not to make a fictional film, but to look into reality and work with what is already in it.
-To create not a feature film but a film situation, in which characters, locations and happenings are not dictated by the author's will, but arise spontaneously based on the real state of affairs.
+My approach is not to construct fiction, but to look into reality and work with what already exists within it – to create not a feature film, but a film situation, where characters, spaces, and events are not directed by the author’s will but emerge spontaneously from the real conditions of life.

-What interests me in cinema is the reflection of the medium itself, the reality beyond its borders, and the processuality of the film, when you stand in a familiar wasteland with the camera on and stare into the void, and meanings are born performatively - implying a dynamic rearrangement of the film's structure, a lively mobility of signifiers, a constant nuance of the original intention and the incompleteness of the declared trajectories.
-It is not the film's story, but the film itself that becomes an experience.
+What fascinates me in cinema is its self-reflective nature – the awareness of the medium itself, the reality beyond its frame, and the processual character of filming: when you stand in a familiar wasteland, camera running, staring into the void, and meanings arise performatively.
+This implies a dynamic rearrangement of the film’s structure, a living mobility of signs, a continuous shifting of the initial intention, and an openness of trajectories.
+It is not the story told, but the film itself, that becomes the experience.